c0nrad/blog/content/posts/hydrogen-pt1.md

 date: 2020-05-28T10:22:30-04:00
 draft: false
 description: "Calculating the stationary states of an electron in a hydrogen atom"
-tags: ["quantum mechanics","simulation"]
+categories: ["quantum mechanics", "simulation", "physics"]
 ---

 The code/math behind calculating the electron wavefunctions for hydrogen.

 <!--more-->

 ## Background

 I never thought I would have so much fun programming in C++ again.
 I can't believe how much I miss operator overloading and templates.

 Being able to write `ex c = a + b;` where a and b are custom types is so nice.

 The goal of my next project is creating an interactive display for the electron wavefunctions of hydrogen.

 I decided to do this project using [GiNaC](/posts/ginac-on-macos), and the visualizations will be in three.js (webGL).